Glossary of Vanlife Terms

-If you’re new to renting camper vans and living life on the road, it may feel a little overwhelming as you get to know the ins and outs of #vanlife.
-Especially the vanlife terms.
+If you’re new to renting camper vans and living life on the road, it may feel a little overwhelming as you get to know the ins and outs of vanlife.
+Vanlife terms in particular can be confusing.

-But never fear — renting with GoCamp is fun, easy, and accessible for campers of all experience levels!
+Not to worry.
+Renting a camper van with GoCamp is fun, easy and accessible for campers of all experience levels.
 While we do all the heavy lifting for you, familiarizing yourself with common van lingo is important for understanding the key parts, pieces, and functions of your camper van.
 It’s also critical for finding the right type of campsites and amenities during your trip.

 Guide to Vanlife Vocabulary

 From knowing the ins and outs of your van to how to responsibly get rid of waste and more, don’t hit the road in a camper van rental without learning these essential vanlife terms.

 The VW Westfalia camper van is often referred to as a “Westy.”
 It was first introduced in the 1950s and has maintained its popularity within van culture for decades.

 The Westy is compact, nimble, and drives more like a car than an RV.
 It’s designed with loads of storage, kitchen amenities, a pop top with bed, and a back bench seat that converts into a second bed.
 There’s plenty of room to kick back and relax.
 No space is wasted.

 For an analog adventure, be sure to check out the Westy options GoCamp has to offer when you’re ready to rent your next camper van.

 Like the name suggests, this refers to the roof of the camper van that can pop up when you want it to.
 There are different designs of pop tops—some pop at an angle, some pop straight up, and with others only a portion of the roof pops up.

 The next time you rent a pop-top camper, take advantage and enjoy the fresh air the open top can bring in during the evenings.